Disease Guide ·Chronic Kidney Disease ·2026

 Prescription Diet Exclusions

-Some policies exclude prescription food from coverage, even though kidney diets are medically necessary.
-Check whether your plan covers therapeutic diets.
-Some insurers cap wellness or dietary benefits separately.
-Fluid supplies and administration equipment may also have coverage limits.
+Some policies exclude prescription food, though kidney diets are medically necessary.
+Check if your plan covers therapeutic diets.
+Dietary benefits may be capped separately.
+Fluid supplies may have coverage limits.

 🇺🇸 US Pet Insurance Guide